system-pclub/rust-programming-challenges/README.md

 The results in line 846-859 are presented in the following document.
 `survey-results/phase1-rust-questions.Rmd`
 ### Section 4.2.2 Phase 2
-#### Statistical tests
+Discussions of PA and PB in line 857 to 861 are presented in tab phase-2-PA-PB.

+ANOVA and Chi-Square Tests for Q1-Q6 are presented in `survey-results/phase2.Rmd`.

+Lines 1007 to 1021 in the paper present the effect of enhanced error messages.
+ANOVA Tests for the effect of Enhanced Error Messages are presented in
-`survey-results/phase2.Rmd` and `survey-results/phase2-err-msg.Rmd`.
+`survey-results/phase2-err-msg.Rmd`.

-#### Table 3
+The results in Table 3 are presented in `survey-results/table3.Rmd`.

-`survey-results/table3.Rmd`.
-#### Q1 selecting tuples in PC
-See sheet "phase 2 PC - Q1 selected tuple".
-Corresponding answers are highlighted.
-#### Q3 wrong choices
-See sheet "phase 2 PC - Q3 wrong choices" and "phase 2 PD - Q3 wrong choices".
-Corresponding answers are highlighted.
-#### Q6 wrong understanding
-See sheet "phase 2 PD1 - Q6 wrong understanding".
-Corresponding answers are highlighted.
+The related responses discussed in Line 917 to 927 in the paper are marked in column E in tab phase-2-PC.

+The related responses discussed in Line in line 951 to 971 in the paper for PC are marked in column H in tab phase-2-PC.
+They are further discussed in line 994-995, which are marked in column M.
+For PD, they are marked in column G, tab phase-2-PD.

+The five responses mentioned in line 998 are marked in column L, tab phase-2-PD.

-### Section 4.2.3
+### Section 4.2.3 Phase 3
-To protect participants' privacy, we only present the statistical results.
+To protect participants' privacy, we only present the statistical results in `icse2022-ae20/survey-results/phase3.pdf`.
-`icse2022-ae20/survey-results/phase3.pdf`